Herbies team Herbies

 Herbies

-Steve got it right, this is possible.
-The thing about cloning is that you can get many clones from the same plant, thus having many yielding plants instead of just one.
-On the other hand, clones requires certain experience to handle and more vulnerable to stress and external factors.
-Also, you may take several clones from the plant, let it regain strength and then let it flower
+Steve got it right, it's possible.
+The advantage of cloning is that you can get multiple clones of the same plant, allowing for several productive plants instead of just one.
+On the other hand, clones require some experience to handle and are more vulnerable to stress and external factors.
+Also, you can take multiple clones of the plant, let it regain strength, and then let it flower.

 0